4th US-CEE Connection Weekend

 Prof. Jim Mazurkiewicz

-Professor, Regents Fellow & Leadership Program Director, Texas A&M University
+Professor, Regents Fellow & Leadership Program Director, Texas A&M University, President and Founding Board Member, Polish American Chamber of Commerce in Texas

 Jim Mazurkiewicz is a native of the Brazos Valley.
 His family settled in Washington County from Poland at the end of the ninetieth century (1880’s) and they still own and operate the family farm in Chappell Hill, Texas.
 He is a proud 5t h generation Polish-Texan with 100% Wielkopolska/Kujawskiego heritage.
 He graduated from Waller High School and received a B.S. and Ph.D. from Texas A&M University and a Master from Texas Tech University.